matrix-org/matrix-spec-proposals/proposals/2260-change-aliases-auth-rules.md

    the previous one and just adds the new alias; however that screams races to me and (particularly once state resolution comes into play) I think it's likely that the list is going to get out of sync.

+   Yet another alternative impl is possible where we keep track (in the directory table) of whether each alias was added by a user who had rights to send the `aliases` event.
+Eve's `#evil_alias` is therefore marked as evil, so when Bob adds his `#nice_alias` the server can exclude it from the generated `m.room.aliases` event.